[Updated on 7/20/21] Vogel State Park is nestled in the Blue Ridge Mountains, in the heart of the Chattahoochee National Forest.

 If a relaxing paddle is more your speed, the park’s Visitors Center offers seasonal kayak, canoe, paddle boat, and paddle board rentals ranging from $15-28 per hour.

 There are plenty of fantastic fishing spots in Vogel park to keep avid anglers occupied.
-The spring-fed lake is well-stocked with Trout, and is also home to Largemouth Bass, Brim, and Catfish.
+The spring-fed lake is well-stocked with Trout, and is also home to Largemouth Bass, Bream, and Catfish.